 For restores: The directory where InnoDB data files are to be restored.
 Specify the option only if the InnoDB data files are to be restored outside of the server's data directory.
-The specified directory must be non-existent or empty, or the restore operation will fail.
+For release 8.0.16 and later. the specified directory must be non-existent or empty, or the restore operation will fail.

-- If innodb_data_home_dir is not specified, it inherits the value of datadir. - If innodb_data_home_dir is a relative path, the path is located relative to (that is, underneath) the datadir value. - An innodb data home dir of " " refers to the / root directory. - If innodb_data_home_dir is an absolute path, its value is used as-is. - innodb_log_group_home_dir=PATH
+- If innodb_data_home_dir is not specified, it inherits the value of datadir. - If innodb_data_home_dir is a relative path, the path is located relative to (that is, underneath) the datadir value. - An innodb_data_home_dir of " " refers to the / root directory. - If innodb_data_home_dir is an absolute path, its value is used as-is. - innodb_log_group_home_dir=PATH